hx2A/py5website/tutorials/py5-modes.rst

     Wildcard imports also conflict with `Python best practices (PEP 8) <https://www.python.org/dev/peps/pep-0008/#id23>`_ and in general should not be used.

-    If you don't like prefixing everything with "``py5.``", use PDE Mode instead.
+    If you don't like prefixing everything with "``py5.``", use Imported Mode instead.

 .. admonition:: Side Note

-    Much like you would do for a Processing sketch, you may want to put supporting materials in a ``data`` subdirectory.
-A py5 sketch will look for this relative to the current working directory.
+    Much like you would do for a Processing Sketch, you may want to put supporting materials in a ``data`` subdirectory.
+A py5 Sketch will look for this relative to the current working directory.
 You can find out what the current working directory is and change it with the ``os`` standard library.

     .. code:: python